Marrie Lee: Early life

-Young was born on November 25, 1959 in Singapore to the contractor John Young and his wife Mary.
+Young was born on November 25, 1959, in Singapore to the contractor John Young and his wife Mary.
 She had an older brother named Jimmy and an older sister named Betty.
-Due to her father's work with the cinema owners and film distributors, around the very young age of four and five, Young often met Hong Kong film actors and actress while they were promoting their movie screenings in Singapore, making her considered acting as one of her life goals.
-Her father later died when she was six and her mother died when she was sixteen.
+Due to her father's work with cinema owners and film distributors, around the age of four and five, Young often met Hong Kong film actors while they were promoting their movies in Singapore, making her consider acting as one of her life goals.

+Her father died when she was six and her mother died when she was sixteen.

 Career

-Following her graduation from St Anthony’s Convent Secondary School, Young worked as a receptionist or restaurant usher in a nightclub or restaurant at Shenton Way in about 1976, where she was discovered by a scouting team from Hong Kong and she received her first acting role, a minor role as a female detective based in Singapore for the Hong Kong film Showdown at the Equator.
-She was also involved in minor roles in a couple of Hong Kong-based films.
+Following her graduation from St Anthony’s Convent Secondary School, Young worked as a restaurant usher in a nightclub or restaurant at Shenton Way in about 1976, where she was discovered by a scouting team from Hong Kong and received her first acting role, a minor role as a female detective based in Singapore for the Hong Kong film Showdown at the Equator.

-A year later in 1977, she answered a newspaper ad that asked "Are you smart, sexy and seductive?"
-The ad was placed by Suarez' BAS Film Productions, which was looking for a heroine who could ride a motorcycle.
-She auditioned in a miniskirt and boots and won the role among the 300 hopefuls.
+A year later in 1977, she answered a newspaper ad that asked "Are you smart, sexy and seductive?".
+The ad was placed by Bobby A. Suarez' BAS Film Productions, looking for a heroine who could ride a motorcycle.
+Lee won the role among 300 hopefuls.
+Aged 18, Young shot to fame portraying the title character Cleopatra Wong in 1978's They Call Her Cleopatra Wong, a martial arts film shot in Singapore and Philippines about a female Interpol agent written and directed by Suarez.

 Her screen name, Marrie Lee, was created by the producers to capitalize on the fame of the late Bruce Lee.
-Due to this, during her filming in some occasions, there were fans went up to her and said that they had watched all of her "brother's" films.
+Due to this, during filming there were fans who said they'd watched all of her "brother's" films.
 "Some fans thought that I was his younger sister", she later told The Business Times in a 2005 interview.

-She made her film debut at age 18, portraying the title character Cleopatra Wong in 1978's They Call Her Cleopatra Wong, a martial arts film shot in Singapore and Philippines about a female Interpol agent written and directed by Bobby A. Suarez.

-She reprised the role in 1979's Dynamite Johnson, in which she was teamed with the 10-year-old Singaporean Taekwondo practitioner Johnson Yap, who reprised his role as Sonny Lee respectively from The Bionic Boy, a 1978 film also written and directed by Suarez.
+She reprised the role in 1979's Dynamite Johnson, in which she teamed with 10-year-old Singaporean Taekwondo practitioner Johnson Yap, who reprised his role as Sonny Lee respectively from The Bionic Boy, a 1978 film also written and directed by Suarez.
 She reprised her role for the third time in Devil's Angels, in which she led an all-female team of crimefighters in the Philippines.
 She performed her own stunts during her filming, including jumping through a real glass window and dangling from a helicopter, and sustained many injuries, including a fractured left wrist.